8 Types of Owls in Kentucky

 The Long-eared Owl is a small and slender owl on this list of various types of owls in Kentucky.
 It has long, rounded wings, a long tail, yellow eyes, and a black bill.
 This owl can be found throughout the state in wooded areas, wetlands, and meadows.
 In the summertime, the Long-eared Owl migrates from Canada southward to Kentucky.

 The Long-eared Owl is highly secretive and is typically active during the night.
 They hunt for small rodents and other animals, such as voles and shrews.
-During winter, the Long-eared Owl will roost in thick vegetation or cavities in trees to stay warm.
-To identify the Long-eared Owl, you should look for its long ear tufts, which are distinctive features.
+The Long-eared Owl will roost in thick vegetation or tree cavities in winter to stay warm.
+To identify the Long-eared Owl, you should look for its long ear tufts and distinctive features.

 3. Short-Eared Owl

-The Short-eared Owl is a species of owl that can be found in the state of Kentucky.
-This species of owl is most active during the night but can sometimes be seen during the day as well.
-It has a unique coloring with a brown-and-white pattern and yellow eyes.
+The Short-eared Owl is a species of owl found in Kentucky.
+It is most active at night but can sometimes be seen during the day as well.
+It has unique coloring, with a brown-and-white pattern and yellow eyes.

 The Short-eared Owl can also be identified by its vocalizations, which sound like a series of hoots, screeches, and whistles.
-The Short-eared Owl can be found across the grasslands and open woodlands of the state, particularly in the western part of Kentucky.
+It is found across the state’s grasslands and open woodlands, particularly in the western part of Kentucky.

 These types of owls in Kentucky are often seen hunting for food in meadows or other grassy areas.
 They can also be spotted perched on fence posts or in trees.
 They typically eat small mammals, birds, amphibians, reptiles, and even insects.